garrandall/popular-music-data/tracks/stay-gone-jimmy-wayne.md

 I'm on the other side, back among the living
 Ain't a cloud in the sky
 All my tears have been cried
-And i can finally say
+And I can finally say

 Baby baby stay